 Mr. Patent regularly counsels businesses with respect to commodity interest trading compliance and the legal requirements governing trading in over-the-counter derivatives and exchange-traded futures, including both international and U.S. markets.
 His clients include, among others, hedge funds, currency dealers, commodity pool operators, commodity trading advisors, futures commission merchants, and introducing brokers.
 He services diverse client needs, including advice regarding the registration, disclosure, and other regulatory requirements of the Commodity Futures Trading Commission (“CFTC”) and National Futures Association (“NFA”), preparation of internal compliance procedures and policies for trading operations, time-sensitive legal advice concerning particular market positions and strategies, and compliance training.
 Mr. Patent has been very active in all phases of the financial regulatory reform (“Dodd Frank”) process, including both the legislative and implementation aspects.
-Mr. Patent was recognized as a leading lawyer for his work in the practice area of Derivatives and Futures Law in the 2013 edition of The Best Lawyers in America®.
+Mr. Patent has been recognized as a leading lawyer for his work in the practice area of Derivatives and Futures Law in the 2013, 2014, and 2015 editions of The Best Lawyers in America®.

 Mr. Patent joined K&L Gates in 2008 after serving more than thirty years as an attorney with the CFTC, the last five as the Deputy Director of the Division of Clearing and Intermediary Oversight.